jackd248/typo3-natural-language-query/README.md

 ### Security Considerations

 To prevent unauthorized access or data loss, the extension uses strict security measures.
 It restricts the query capabilities to read-only operations and ignores sensitive tables and fields by default.

+You should also consider to use a separate database connection with read-only access to the TYPO3 database.

+### Vision

+The extension could be a base implementation to extend the list module with a natural language search feature.

 ## Development